 Legal separation is sometimes preferable to divorce for religious, financial, or personal reasons.
 In some cases, spouses want the dissolution of their relationship to have legal effect without impacting health insurance, government benefits or taxes.
 In these situations, legal separation may be the appropriate option.

 Divorce can be expensive, both emotionally and financially.
-There is now an alternative to divorce litigation, Collaborative Law.
-Utilizing a Collaborative team approach, you amicably resolve all differences between the parties.
-Because litigation can be long and traumatic, another system developed which enables parties with the assistance of lawyers who are trained in Collaborative Law (called “Fellows”) to work together four-way meetings to develop a mutually agreeable settlement.
+There is now an alternative to divorce litigation, Collaborative Divorce Law.
+Utilizing a Collaborative team approach, couples amicably resolve all differences between the parties.
+Because litigation can be long and traumatic, another system developed which enables parties with the assistance of lawyers who are trained in Collaborative Divorce Law (called “Fellows”) to work together four-way meetings to develop a mutually agreeable settlement.
 Parties and lawyers must agree at the onset that they are committed to resolving their matter amicably.
 In fact, in the event that the parties are unable to do so, the Collaborative lawyers must resign from the case, and the parties have to hire other lawyers.
-Miriam Cooper is a Fellow Collaborative Divorce lawyer and she works to resolve your case without court intervention.
-She understands her role in collaborative cases is to help settles cases.
+Miriam Cooper is a Fellow of The Collaborative Divorce Law Institute of Illinois and will work to resolve your case without court intervention.

-Call our office today at (847) 744-8303 to speak with one of our lawyers to discuss how we can help you resolve your legal issues.
-We can work together to get you the relief you need
+Call our office today at 847- 995-8800 to speak with one of our lawyers to discuss how we can help you resolve your legal issues.